teezdolla/NRFI_Try_2/README.md

 ```bash
 python predict_today.py
 ```

+The script multiplies the predicted probabilities for the top and bottom halves of the first inning, effectively assuming they are independent events.
+This means `P_YRFI_total` can be higher than either half on its own.

 `predict_today.py` fetches the daily games and outputs probabilities for each half of the first inning as well as the combined total for the entire inning.
 The